Mohammad10100/ReconizeX/README.md

 $ cd Mohammad/ReconizeX
 $ chmod +x reconizex.py
 ```
+2. install dependencies:
 install apktool ([Read How](https://ibotpeaches.github.io/Apktool/install/))
 required: [python](https://www.python.org/downloads/)
 required: [nuclei](https://github.com/projectdiscovery/nuclei)

-you can use the already existing templates | create your own | or can use the originals from [optive](https://github.com/optiv/mobile-nuclei-templates)
-be sure to change the path if you use any other template
+3. Templates:
+Use the included templates, your custom ones, or official ones from [optive](https://github.com/optiv/mobile-nuclei-templates).
+Update the template path in the script if needed:
+Update the template path in the script if needed:
 ```
 PATH_TO_NucleiTemplates="/[path]/mobile-nuclei-templates-i/"
 ```